redips789/redips789.github.io/docs/spring-certification/Spring-Data-Management-JDBC-Transaction.md

 It is possible to use both declarative and programmatic transaction models simultaneously.

-Programmatic transaction management allows you to control transactions through your codeexplicitly starting, committing, and joining them as you see fit.
+Programmatic transaction management allows you to control transactions through your code explicitly starting, committing, and joining them as you see fit.

-Spring Framework provides two ways of implemeting Programmatic Transaction:
+Spring Framework provides two ways of implementing Programmatic Transaction:

 1. Using `TransactionTemplate`, which is recommended by Spring;
 2. Using `PlatformTransactionManager` directly, which is low level.